Maxilla (arthropod mouthpart): Hexapoda

 The generalized condition in hexapods is for the first pair of maxillae to consist of a basal triangular sclerite called the cardo and a large central sclerite called the stipes from which arise three processes: the lacinia, the galea and the maxillary palp.
 The lacinia is often strongly sclerotized and toothed.
 It functions to cut and manipulate food in the mouth.
 The galea is a broad, scoop-like, lobe structure, which assists the maxillary palps in sampling items before ingestion.
 The maxillary palp is serially homologous to the walking leg while the cardo and stipes are regarded by most to be serially homologous to the first leg segment, the coxa.

-The labium is immediately posterior to the first maxillae and is formed from the fusion of the second maxillae, although in lower orders including the Archaeognatha (bristletails) and Thysanura (silverfish) the two maxillae are not completely fused.
+The labium is immediately posterior to the first maxillae and is formed from the fusion of the second maxillae, although in lower orders including the Archaeognatha (bristletails) and Zygentoma (silverfish) the two maxillae are not completely fused.
 It consists of a basal submentum, which connects with the prementum through a narrow sclerite, the mentum.
 The labium forms the lower portion of the buccal cavity in insects.
 The prementum has a pair of labial palps laterally, and two broad soft lobes called the paraglossae medially.
 These paraglossae have two small slender lobes called glossae at their base.